HackerM0nk/HackerM0nk/README.md

 ### HELLO :wave:

-I’m a software security engineer focused on securing cloud-native products and platforms.
+I’m a software security engineer focused on securing cloud-native Platforms and Products.

-How I look at this work: **security should feel like part of engineering**, not a separate track.
-I like to consider **Source Code and IaC** as the source of truth, keep defaults sensible, and measure the few metrics that actually show whether the systems are secure.
-The aim is simple: make it easy to do the right thing and obvious when something drifts.
+Security isn’t a side quest—it’s part of how we build.
+I lean on code and IaC as the ground truth, use sensible defaults, and track a few meaningful signals.
+The aim: make the right thing easy and drift impossible to miss.

 ---

 ### What I Do

-I build security into how software is designed, built, delivered, and run.
-At design time I map the data flows and call out the risks that matter for the feature in front of us.
-While building, I write code and tests and move the checks into CI so they run every time—secrets stay out of source, dependencies and images are verified, and policies gate what we merge.
-For delivery, the path is clear and repeatable: reproducible builds, signed artifacts, minimal images, scoped access, and a release process the team can trust.
-In production I watch the signals, help handle incidents, and turn what we learned into changes in code, pipelines, or infrastructure.

-Areas I cover in practice:

-* **Threat modeling:** one-page notes; early design reviews that set sensible defaults; define what the feature really needs; encode decisions in CI/CD (signing, checks, required contexts) so sign-off equals passing tests.
+About — Security-First Platform Engineer

+I’m a software security engineer who builds security into how cloud-native systems are designed, built, shipped, and run.
+My bias: security should feel like part of engineering—not a separate lane.
+I treat application code and IaC as the source of truth, set sane defaults, and measure the few signals that actually show whether we’re safe and compliant.
+The goal is simple: make the secure path the easy path, and make drift obvious.

+What I do (end-to-end)

+Design & threat modeling: Map data flows early, call out material risks, choose controls that match the feature.
+Encode decisions in CI/CD (required checks, signatures, policies) so “approved” == “passing.”

-* **Code security:** keep secrets out of source; secret scanning and rotation; SAST where it pays off; SCA with license policy; container image scans; defenses against dependency confusion/typosquatting (scoped registries, verified publishers, checksum/pinning); pre-merge policy gates that run every time.
+Code security: Keep secrets out of source; run Gitleaks/secret rotation, SAST where it pays off, SCA with license policy; container image scanning; protect against dependency confusion/typosquatting via scoped registries, verified publishers, and pinning.

+Delivery & supply chain: Reproducible builds, artifact signing/attestations, minimal images, SBOMs, and policy gates on merge and deploy.
+Clear, repeatable promotion between environments.

-* **IaC & cloud environments:** Terraform/Helm as source of truth; policy-as-code guardrails and drift detection; clear promotion between stages; CNAPP coverage that maps assets/misconfig/runtime and feeds issues—not dashboards.
+IaC & cloud posture: Terraform/Helm as truth, policy-as-code guardrails, drift detection, and CNAPP coverage that turns findings into issues—not dashboards.

-* **Distributed systems:** service identity and scoped communication; network segmentation; timeouts and backpressure; idempotent operations; multi-tenant defaults; defense-in-depth across the platform (ingress → mesh/gateway → services → data stores) with ownership and observability at each hop.
+Runtime & distributed systems: Service identity and scoped communication (mTLS/mesh), network segmentation, timeouts/backpressure, idempotency, multi-tenant defaults, and observability that traces calls across the platform.

-* **Operations:** incident response (on-call playbooks, comms, roles) first; metrics/logs/traces that answer real questions; post-incident fixes become changes in code or pipelines; regular access reviews and key rotation.
+Operations: Practical incident response (playbooks, roles, comms), metrics/logs/traces that answer real questions, and a habit of turning post-mortems into code or pipeline changes.
+Regular access reviews and key rotation.

-If your team is building cloud-native products and wants security built into the **SDLC**—not bolted on later—that’s the kind of work I do.

 ---